averyth3archivist/linuxauthorization/README.md

 ### Project Description

-As a security professional at a large organization, I am tasked with ensuring members of the research team are authorized with the appropriate permissions on the system.
+As a security professional at a fictitious large organization, I am tasked with ensuring members of the research team are authorized with the appropriate permissions on the system.
 In this project, I examined the existing permissions and made modifications if they did not match the authorization that should be provided, using Linux commands.

 ### Check file and directory details